lizhang/VexIQ/README.md

 ## Notes

 RAG is used here for demo purposes only.
-For production use, more efficient retrieval methods exist for structured data like session and program information.